LexMachinaInc/quadro/README.md

 ### `node server`

-This will start the Express server.
-To run the production build, run `node server` in one terminal.
+To run the production build on your local machine, run `node server` in one terminal.
 In the other, run `npm run build`.
-Then go to `http://localhost:8080`.
+Then go to [`http://localhost:8080`](http://localhost:8080).

 ### `npm test`